Knowing the value of your business is critical to effective planning. There are three different methods to determine the value of a business:

-Going Concern value – what are the assets worth in place with the business functioning, less the liabilities, so it’s equal to the net equity.
+Going Concern Value Method – what are the assets worth in place with the business functioning, less the liabilities, so it’s equal to the net equity.

-Liquidation value – the net amount that would be realized if the business is terminated and the assets sold off.
+Liquidation Value Method – the net amount that would be realized if the business is terminated and the assets sold off.

 The Market Approach

 Market Value Method – this method analyzes completed transactions of comparable companies and applies the multiples of EBITDA and revenue to the subject company to arrive at a value.
 Comparable companies must be in a similar industry, similar in size, and fairly recent to be relevant.
 Multiples based upon EBITDA are generally more relevant than multiples based upon revenue.